WHO defends conclusion that remdesivir is ineffective against COVID-19 | DW | 16.10.2020

 The World Health Organization (WHO) on Friday defended its trial that concluded the anti-viral drug remdesivir "appeared to have little or no effect" on COVID-19 patients.

-The UN agency hired independent statistician and epidemiologist Richard Peto to evaluate its "Solidarity Therapeutics Trial" results after US biopharmaceutical company Gilead criticized the WHO's methodology.
+The UN agency hired independent statistician and epidemiologist Richard Peto to evaluate its "Solidarity Therapeutics Trial" results after US biopharmaceutical company Gilead criticized the WHO's methodology, saying the trial's findings appeared inconsistent with evidence from other studies.

 "It's a reliable result, don't let anybody tell you otherwise, because they'll try to," Peto told reporters on Friday.
 "This is real world evidence."